replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 timelimit: 1200
 ---

-Now that we've prepared Slackernews for an Embedded Cluster installation, let's go through the experience a customer has installing it.
+Now that we've prepared SlackerNews for an Embedded Cluster installation, let's go through the experience a customer has installing it.
 Installing with the Embedded Cluster happens in two parts: